mttdr/sdv-streamlined-quality/CONTRIBUTING.md

 ## Error: 'There was a mismatch between the processor architecture of the project being built "MSIL" and the processor architecture of the reference "StardewValley", "x86".'

-Add the following to the `RegularQuality.csproj` file:
+Add the following to the `ModName.csproj` file:

 ```
 <PropertyGroup>